Learn how to organize your junk drawer effectively without spending extra money by recycling. Create designated spaces to make it functional.

 (This post includes some affiliate links for your convenience.
 Click here to see my full disclosure policy.)

-I had tried in the past to organize my junk drawer using silverware trays, and they were okay, but they were too small and slid around inside the drawer (and since nothing had an obvious designated place, when the kids put something in the drawer they just put it in the front, so it got harder and harder to find anything).
+I had tried in the past to organize my junk drawer using silverware trays.
+They were okay, but they were too small and slid around inside the drawer.
+Nothing had an obvious designated place.
+When the kids put something in the drawer, they just placed it in the front.
+As a result, it got harder and harder to find anything.

-So, I finally found an easy way to re-organize my junk drawer without spending any extra money and did some recycling, to boot!
+I finally found an easy way to re-organize my junk drawer.
+I didn’t spend any extra money.
+And I even did some recycling!

 Here is what our junk drawer looked like.
 Messy, even with the silverware trays…sigh.